V-Sekai-fire/aria-character-core/decisions/031-strategic-focus-timestrike-vs-tool-integration.md

 ## Context

-With the symbolic planner now functional, a critical strategic decision emerged: should development focus on (A) expanding tool integration capabilities by exposing the planner to Blender/Godot through MCP for workflow automation, or (B) completing the TimeStrike game implementation as a concrete demonstration of temporal planning capabilities?
+With the symbolic planner now functional, a critical strategic decision emerged: should development focus on (A) expanding tool integration capabilities by creating comprehensive workflow automation, or (B) completing the TimeStrike game implementation as a concrete demonstration of temporal planning capabilities?

 The choice represents two fundamentally different value propositions:

-- **Option A (Tool Integration)**: Aria becomes a sophisticated automation tool for content creation workflows, leveraging MCP integration to provide AI-assisted task execution across creative software
+- **Option A (Tool Integration)**: Aria becomes a sophisticated automation tool for content creation workflows, providing AI-assisted task execution through web interface integration
 - **Option B (TimeStrike Focus)**: Aria demonstrates its core temporal planning capabilities through a complete, shippable game that validates the entire architectural vision

 ## Decision